openharmony/docs/en/OpenHarmony-Overview.md

 For details about how to join in the OpenHarmony community, see  [OpenHarmony Community](https://gitee.com/openharmony/community/blob/master/README.md).

-For details about how to contribute, see  [Contribution](https://gitee.com/openharmony/docs/blob/master/en/contribute/contribution.md).
+For details about how to contribute, see  [How to Contribute](https://gitee.com/openharmony/docs/blob/master/en/contribute/how-to-contribute.md).

 ## License Agreement<a name="section1245517472115"></a>